diegoorellanaga/binance_quantitative_trading/code/README.md

   **Method**                                  | **Purpose**
   ----------------------------------------| --------------------------
-  online_process_message                  | This method is executed each time we receive a msg from the websocket connection. get_previous_point                      | Fill the gap between the actual data being received and the last data stored on influxdb.
-The gap should be less than 2 days.
-If several days has passed update your data using the *insert_offline_data*. insert_minute_tick_value_into_influxdb  | Insert a datapoint into influxdb.
-TODO: insert a set of points. create_msg_from_history                 | Fetches data from binance and changes the format to match the websocket msg format. insert_offline_data                     | Insert a list of points into influxdb. insert_offline_tick_data                | Fetches data from binance given a time interval TODO: expand the time interval options. msg_data_RSI_calculation                | TODO: populate_RSI                            | TODO: websocket_start                         | Establishes a websocket connection to binance that will keep the infludb data updated. websocket_close                         | Closes the websocket connection.
+  online_process_message                  | This method is executed each time we receive a msg from the websocket connection.
+It fills the gap between the actual time and the last data point stored in influxdb.
+If the gap is too big (more than 1 week in minutes) is better to use "insert_offline_tick_data". get_previous_point                      | Fill the gap between the actual data being received and the last data stored on influxdb. insert_data_point_influxdb              | Insert a datapoint into influxdb.
+  create_msg_from_history                 | Fetches data from binance and changes the format to match the websocket msg format. insert_offline_data                     | Insert a list of points into influxdb. insert_offline_tick_data                | Fetches data from binance given a time interval websocket_start                         | Establishes a websocket connection to binance that will keep the infludb data updated. websocket_close                         | Closes the websocket connection.